department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2024-08-usability-testing-rd3-at/conversation-guide.md

 _\[Possible Visual Aid\]_

 - Have you reviewed any of your health records on My HealtheVet?
-  - How often?
+  - How often do you review them?
+  - Thinking of the last time you reviewed your records - why were you looking at your records?
-- What types of information were you seeking? \[prompt with Blue Button, Images, Labs & Tests if needed\]
+- _\[Optional prompt\]:_ What types of information were you seeking? \[prompt with Blue Button, Images, Labs & Tests if needed\]
-  - Is this something that you do on a regular basis?
+  - What were you going to do with that information (if anything)?

 _\[write down what they mention for use in next task\]_

 _\[if Participant mentions Blue Button\]:_

 - Has there been a time when the file was so large that you had to wait?
-  - _\[if yes:\]_ How long?
+  - _\[if yes:\]_ How long did you have to wait?
-  - Would you like to receive a notification rather than waiting on the site?
+  - If you had the option to wait on the site for the file to load or receive a notification, which would you choose?
-    - How would you like to be notified?
+    - _\[if Participant chooses notification\]:_ How would you like to be notified?
-- Was there ever a time when you were unable to find what you needed?
+- Was there ever a time when you were unable to find what you needed in your health records?
   - _\[if yes:\]_ What did you do?
   - What would have made that easier for you?